Samson (2018 film): Plot

 Samson is under a Nazirite covenant with God to deliver the Israelites from oppression.
 The Philistine king, Balek, commands his son Rallah to investigate.
 Rallah bribes a Philistine lord to hold a fight in hopes of drawing Samson out.
-Samson arrives and bests the strongman, while noticing the lord's daughter, Taren.
+Samson arrives and beats the strongman, while noticing the lord's daughter, Taren.
 Samson and Taren fall in love and desire marriage.
 Rallah's concubine Delilah convinces Rallah to allow the marriage to better control Samson.

 At the wedding feast, Rallah tricks Samson into drinking wine, which is against his Nazirite vows.
 In response, Samson offers a riddle to Rallah and his guests.
 Unable to solve it, Rallah threatens Taren to find out the answer.
 Taren gets Samson to reveal it, but Delilah overhears, telling Rallah the answer.
 When Rallah declares the answer, Samson assumes Taren told him and storms off.

 Samson arrives at a Philistine garrison, killing them all in self-defense.
 In order to take their tunics, he is forced to touch their dead bodies, breaking his second Nazirite vow.
 Upon returning, he finds that Rallah has married Taren in his place.
 Enraged, Samson destroys the Philistine grain fields.
 Rallah throws Taren and her father into the burning fields, killing them.
 Defeated, Samson flees to a cave.

 The Philistines arrive at Samson's village and capture his father Manoah, demanding that Samson be surrendered to them.
 Despite Samson's surrender, Rallah promises to burn the village anyway and has Manoah executed.
 As he gives the order to kill Samson, Samson prays to God for strength.
 Samson slays 1,000 Philistines with the jawbone of a donkey, while Rallah barely survives.

 Samson is anointed Judge.
 Samson goes to the Philistine capital to offer terms of peace with Balek.
 When Balek rejects the offer, Rallah decides to use Delilah to discover Samson's weakness.
 Delilah helps Samson escape and the two fall in love.
 Delilah asks what could bind Samson to her.
 Samson reveals that by cutting his hair, he would break his last Nazirite vow and lose his strength.
 Delilah drugs Samson to be able to cut his hair.
 As Delilah cuts Samson's hair, Rallah and his forces arrive to capture the now-powerless Samson and his brother Caleb.
 King Balek urges Rallah to kill Samson, but Rallah wants to use him as an object lesson to their enemies.
 In their shouting match, Rallah kills Balek and seizes the crown.
 Delilah comes to the dungeon with bail money to free Samson as penance, but he tells her to use it to free Caleb.
 Samson declares he is done following his own desires instead of God's and tells Caleb to prepare the Hebrews to capture the city.

 Samson is taken to the temple of Dagon and abused by the Philistines.
 He prays once more for God's strength and pushes the two main pillars of the temple.
 As the building and Dagon's statue collapses, Samson, Rallah and Delilah are killed, but Caleb escapes and rallies the Hebrews.